kulkalkul/turkishsuffix/README.md

 should encourage people to use normal ones.
 If we can encourage people to use this, even Facebook may change how they approach into this issue.

-You can check out the more examples at /example.
+You can check out examples at /example.

 (Bilkent Üniversitesi'**ne**) - not "ye".